harisnaeem395/Synthetic-Dataset-Generation-using-Domain-Randomization/README.md

 Gazeo dataset generation and variations in physical parameters for metal objects

-The work os ongoing.
+The work is ongoing.
 Initial results are shown below.

 Original Dataset